10 Things You Need To Know About Alan Turing | Read Time 5-7 Minutes.

 However, not everyone is convinced he died by suicide.
 The evidence was not conclusive to point towards suicide.
 Jack Copeland argues that the evidence used to declare the death of Turing would not be sufficient to close the case today.
 Moreover, the half-eaten-apple evidence by his bedside thought to be the source of the poisoning was never tested for cyanide.
 It has been noted in the inquest which determined his death that the evidence was also consistent with accidental poisoning.
 Turing’s mother also had this perspective on his death as she commented at the time that he probably accidentally poisoned himself whilst experimenting.
 It was known that Turing often tasted chemicals whilst attempting to identify them and was careless with safety measures.

 Whilst a student at King’s College, Turing started running and continued this passion throughout his life.
-Later in his life, he was commonly known for running a 10 mile stretch between the National Physical Laboratory and the electronics building on Dollis Hill.
+He was commonly known for running a 10 mile stretch between the National Physical Laboratory and the electronics building on Dollis Hill.
 He joined running clubs and became a competitive amateur.
 One of his most significant running accomplishments was coming in fifth at a qualifying marathon in 1948 for the Olympics.
 He finished the race in 2-hours, 46 minutes.
 This time was just 11 minutes short of the Olympic winner.

 Alan Turing attempted to get the train to attend his first day at an elite boarding at the age of 14.
 However, on the day there were numerous trains strikes in the UK which resulted in train cancellations and delays.
 Instead of turning back to go home, Alan Turing decided to ride his bicycle an astonishing 62 miles.